 3. Choose your Cooking Time… Wisely

-While cultural differences may help you out a little bit (for example if you naturally eat early or later) you may have to be a little tactical.
+While cultural differences may help you out a little bit (for example some countries eat their evening meals a lot later than others) you may have to be a little tactical.
 That is unless, you want to drop yourself into the chaos that is dinnertime at a backpacker’s hostel.

 I usually scout out the busiest cooking period of the particular hostel I’m staying at as soon as possible.
 That way I can figure out if I’m going to need to move to eating earlier or later than I would normally.